 Traditional paddling in the mid-west USA continues to grow in support and passion.
 For many years the Traditional Paddler’s Gathering has provided a great venue at the end of each season for traditional paddlers to get together and share their knowledge and passions.
 In 2014, in response to the continued growth in Traditional Paddling, a few local paddlers decided to hold an event at the beginning of the paddling season and so Qajaq Camp was born.
-This year, in 2016, the event is being held for a third year.
+In 2017, the event is being held for a fourth year.
 Start your paddling season at Qajaq Camp and end it at the Traditional Paddlers Gathering for a perfect season of Greenland Paddling.

-In 2016 we are extended the event by a day.
+In 2017 we are sticking with the extended format of starting on Thursday so that Friday can be a full day.
 Those people who wish to can come to camp starting on Thursday afternoon so there will be two and half days of mentoring available.
 Details of mentors, training and the full schedule will be posted over the coming months as it becomes solidified.

 Qajaq Camp organizers are proud supporters of Qajaq USA and Qaanat Katuffiat.
 If you are interested in learning more about all aspects of Greenland kayaking consider supporting Qajaq USA and Qaannat Katuffiat.
 Qajaq USA is a nonprofit membership organization that is officially recognized by Qaannat Kattuffiat (The Greenland Kayaking Association).
 Qajaq USA is committed to supporting Qaannat Kattuffiat and their efforts to preserve, study and promote the traditions and techniques of Greenland kayaking while seeking to further the appreciation and development of Greenland-style kayaking in the United States.